 Information is marked "Top Secret" if its unauthorized disclosure could cause "exceptionally grave damage" to national security.
 "Secret" is used when a leak could result in "serious damage."
 Finally, the "Confidential" level is applied when the exposure could be expected to cause "damage."
 This tiered system creates a clear hierarchy, allowing officials to apply the right level of protection based on the information's sensitivity and the severity of the threat its release would pose.

-Evaluating Potential Damage
+Evaluating the Potential Damage of a Leak

 Beyond the general labels of "damage," the evaluation process involves a detailed risk assessment.
 Officials must consider exactly how an adversary could exploit the information.
 Could it reveal military plans, compromise intelligence sources, or disrupt diplomatic relationships?
 The more tangible and immediate the threat, the more carefully the information must be guarded.